JonathanGrossmanITC/first_steps_08_custom_functions/README.md

  - Oftentimes when you return a value, you **will** want to save that value to a variable to capture that value for later use
  - To capture the `return` value when you invoke a function, set the function call equal to a variable
  - For instance, you can do this: `const userGreeting = greetUser("Jill")`
-  -- Here, `userGreeteing` is equal to the fuction call (`greetUser("Jill")`), and the function call is equal to the value "Welcome to ITC, Jill" because that is the value the function returns (i.e., the value that the function makes available when it's done running the code in the function definition)
+  -- Here, `userGreeteing` is equal to the function call (`greetUser("Jill")`), and the function call is equal to the value "Welcome to ITC, Jill" because that is the value the function returns (i.e., the value that the function makes available when it's done running the code in the function definition)
  - Naming is important!
 Use good naming so that your code **tells a story to your reader** and therefore makes your code easier to understand;
   -- For instance, notice the function returns a greeting message to a user; a message is a noun, so you should name the message using a descriptive noun, like `userGreeting`.
   -- For another example, the function definition performs an action, which is to greet the user; so the function definition should have a descriptive verb as the name, like `greetUser`